 The Six Bell Striking Competition for the Taylor Trophy

 The Eight Bell Striking Competition for the Pat Cannon Trophy

-The Surrey Association 6 and 8 bell striking competitions (methods) were held at St Johns Caterham on Saturday 27th October.
-The judge was Mike Bale of Epsom St Martins.
-The results were:
+The Association 6 and 8 bell method striking competitions were held at St John the Devine, Merton on Saturday 27th Aprill with David Perkins and Ryan Noble judging.

 The call change striking competition for the Sid Saban Trophy is held in July each year.

 1 Any Sunday service band or band that regularly rings together at practice night in the county may compete.
 The addition of one other ringer to the band of six to make up numbers shall not affect the tower's entitlement to compete for the trophy.
 No person may ring more than twice.
 No team may contain more than three people who have already rung in the competition.
 All bands shall contain one ringer who has not yet rung one quarter peal inside.

 2 There will be no entry fee and no prizes, but the winning band will be awarded the Sid Saban Trophy.
 Certificates will be awarded to all bands who enter.